 This course covers the mechanisms of development at the molecular, cellular, and organismal levels.
 Special attention will be paid to the process of scientific discovery: the experiments.
 Students will read and discuss both original research articles and the secondary review literature.
 We will discuss ethical and medical considerations for some of the topics covered.

 It's an extraordinary time to learn Developmental Biology!
 Topics can include aging, the environmental effects on development, genetic approaches, cancer, reproduction, growth, and much more, all tied to Development.
-We will take advantage of Zoom to bring in prominent outside scientists to give their perspective on research topics that they work on.
-Some of the lectures will be pre-recorded for you to watch at your convenience, scheduled class time will be reduced and focused on discussion and student presentations.

 ||Gen Ed Area Dept:

 ||Past Enrollment Probability: 75% - 89%